-That never could have happened from an online success summit.
+That could never have happened from an online success summit.

 Social media keeps me connected to my peers who are both local and “from away.”
 However, there’s no substitution for meeting someone IRL (in real life).

 Good conferences have opportunities for attendees to mix and mingle, form new relationships, and strengthen existing ones.
 Over coffee, lunch, or cocktails, you may make a connection with the perfect provider or prospect.
-At a breakout session you may find yourself sitting next to your next customer or mentor.
+At a breakout session, you may find yourself sitting next to your next customer or mentor.

 Or, if you don’t go, maybe your toughest competitor will be sitting in your seat.